teresa-le/Juniper_Strategy_Operations_Analysis/README.md

-f# Juniper Strategy & Operations Analysis Project
+# Juniper Strategy & Operations Analysis Project

 ## Purpose
 The purpose of this analysis was to analyze the performance of Juniper's launch in NYC and how to improve its performance from a revenue perspective.
 Juniper is a quick-commerce food delivery service startup's performance.